Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 | OutData | Response data section                                                                                        |

-The Generic Source and Destination definition allows providing and returning of command and response data from or to three types of objects which are defined within the InData part of the command definition.
+The Generic Source and Destination definition allows providing and returning of command and response data from or to the three types of objects which are defined within the InData part of the command definition.
 Each object is defined by an associated TLV object.
 For commands, the source of data fed in the command execution could be actual input data, the